Comprehensive Guide to Disappearing Filipinos

 The biggest reason I’ve seen Filipino workers disappearing is when they’re not paid enough.

 Most Filipinos want to make enough money to be comfortable.
 They want to support themselves and their families.
-Because of how hard it can be to find work in the Philippines, they usually grab the first job they can get.
-But when presented with the opportunity to make more, they will.
+It can be to find work in the Philippines, so they usually grab the first job they can get.

 I don’t advocate for underpaying your Filipino workers.
-I don’t like it when job posts put ridiculously low salaries.
+I don’t like it when job posts have ridiculously low salaries.
 Filipino salaries are already much lower than the minimum wage in the US.
 There’s no reason to offer $1 or $2 an hour and expect someone to have at least 3 years of experience.

 Let’s say you are giving them a good hourly wage, but you can only afford to hire them part-time or on an as-needed basis.
 There’s nothing wrong with that.
 But there’s a good chance that your OFS wouldn’t be able to support themselves and their family on a part-time salary.